rugbyprof/2143-ObjectOrientedProgramming/Assignments/Assignment-01-Github-Registration.md

 #### Make me a contributer:

 - Go to your repo settings and add `rugbyprof` as a collaborater.
+- Go to your repo settings and add `Cdbot100` (Scott Gordon) as a collaborater.
 - You can do this in the settings of your repository.
 - This is vital as I need access to your files with edit permissions.